gsileno/mesa-gym/README.md

 To facilitate problem decomposition, agents may be defined as body (dealing with mechanicistic interventions on and by the environment) and mind (dealing with sensory/motor decision mechanisms).
 As a good practice, given a certain domain, intervention of modelers should be only at mental level, that is, there is a body eg. `AgentBody(mesa.Agent)` class that comes with the environment, which is then extended by a mental element.

-In the current code, for instance, the agent takes the perceptions (only a limited portion of the environment), identify the positions by the relative coordinates coming from the perception, and move randomly in any of those.
+For instance, the agent may take the perceptions (only a limited portion of the environment), identify the positions by the relative coordinates coming from the perception, and move randomly in any of those:

 ```
 class RandomWalkingAgent(AgentBody):